Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/01_what_is_stt.md

    - EventEmitter for custom event types YOU define

 **6. Seigr Ecosystem (Primary Target)**
-   - Content-addressed storage across many peers
+   - Multi-peer encrypted transport for decentralized applications
-   - DHT-based content discovery with Kademlia
+   - Foundation for building distributed content networks
-   - Decentralized data distribution
-   - No central server required
+   - No central server required - applications implement peer discovery

 ### What STT Is NOT